If you are reading this text you have probably already decided that

 - Run the game

-The Alan system offers a couple of different ways to perform each step.
+There are a couple of different ways to perform each step.
 The table below indicates for each platform what options you have for each of these steps.
-But basically, all you need to decide is if you want to go the "flexible" or the "integrated" way.

 - Next >>